Jaw Surgery: Comprehensive Insights to the whole procedure

-Corrective Jaw Surgery, also known as orthognathic surgery, is performed by surgeons to correct different types of minor and major dental and skeletal irregularities.
+Surgeons perform Corrective Jaw Surgery or orthognathic surgery to correct different types of minor and major dental and skeletal irregularities.
 This also includes misalignment of teeth and jaw.
 This surgical procedure is aimed at improving a person’s ability to speak, chew, and breathe.
-Most of these procedures can bring a dramatic improvement in the patient’s appearance; however corrective surgeries for jaw are performed for overall functional advantages as well.
+Most of these procedures can bring a dramatic improvement in the patient’s appearance; however, corrective surgeries for jaw are performed for overall functional advantages as well.

-People who benefit from undergoing jaw surgery are mostly those with improper bite due to maligned jaw or teeth.
-At times, the rate of growth of upper and lower jaw is different resulting in imbalance which often necessitates surgery.
-People with injury to the jaw area or birth defects may also have maligned jaw.
-Orthodontic methods can provide a temporary relief but in order to seek a long term solution, corrective surgery is required.
+People with an improper bite due to misaligned jaw or teeth will get benefit from jaw surgery.
+At times, the rate of growth of the upper and the lower jaw is different resulting in an imbalance that often necessitates surgery.
+Also, people with injury to the jaw area or birth defects may also have misaligned jaw.
+Orthodontic methods can provide temporary relief, but in order to seek a long term solution, corrective surgery is required.

 Following are some of the conditions that indicate the requirement of corrective jaw surgery: